Seoul Grand Park: Seoul Land

 Seoul Land is an amusement park in the Seoul Grand park complex.
 It opened in 1987, just before the 1988 Summer Olympics.
 It has about 40 rides and has approximately 3-3.5 million visitors per year.

 National Museum of Modern and Contemporary Art

-The National Museum of Contemporary Art (MMCA), also known as Gwacheon Contemporary Art Museum, is located in Gwacheon, South Korea.
-The museum was initially established in Gyeongbokgung on October 20, 1969, but was moved to Deoksugung in 1973.
+National Museum of Modern and Contemporary Art is a museum in the Seoul Grand park complex.
+It was initially established in Gyeongbokgung on October 20, 1969, but was moved to Deoksugung in 1973.
 The Gwacheon venue opened in 1986.
-In recent years, MMCA's has undergone changes to become more family-friendly.